 Please, though, make sure you do not have a pop-up blocker running first.

 ESSENTIAL OILS: TIP OF THE WEEK

 Heartburn is something that happens to all of us from time to time.
-Many find relief from Peppermint EO others you can try include Lemon EO or the Spark Naturals “Digest” blend.
+Many find relief from Peppermint EO others you can try to include Lemon EO or the Spark Naturals “Digest” blend.

-I happen to use the Digest blend but whatever you use, mix a few of drops into a carrier such as coconut oil, DIY healing salve, or plain ole’ salve.
+I happen to use the Digest blend but whatever you use, mix a few drops into a carrier such as a coconut oil, DIY healing salve, or plain ole’ salve.
 Rub your diluted essential oils onto the chest area or tummy.
 You will be amazed at how well this works.